VerAs: Verify then Assess STEM Lab Reports: Introduction

-Fig.~\ref{fig:rubric_dims} illustrates one of the main challenges with the lab report rubrics: although all dimensions rely on a 6-point scale (0 to 5), they can use different scoring strategies.
+Fig.~\ref{fig:rubric_dims} illustrates a key challenge with the lab report rubrics: they can use different scoring strategies.
 The top of the figure shows part of the first rubric dimension for lab reports on the behavior of a pendulum.
-The scoring strategy for this dimension is to determine which of five criteria are met, each with a different point value.
-The bottom of the figure shows part of the seventh dimension of a rubric for a report on Newton's laws of force and motion.
-The scoring strategy enumerates the elements of a complete and correct discussion of random error, each with a point value, where the scoring strategy is to sum all the points.
+This is a criterion-based rubric where each point increment requires more explanation and correctness.
+The bottom of the figure shows part of the seventh dimension of a rubric for a report on Newton's second law.
+Here an inclusion-based criterion is used, and the scoring strategy is to sum all the points.

 A second challenge is that in discursive science writing, it can be difficult to localize what part of a report is relevant for a given rubric dimension.
 As we discuss later in the paper, while human assessors can perform reliably on assigning a score for each dimension, they do not agree well on exactly which sentences address a given dimension.

 Given a rubric with $n$ dimensions and student lab reports, our assessment task is to generate a score for each dimension-report pair in the range $[0:5]$.
-Inspired by Open-Domain Question Answering, we propose VerAs, which has a verifier module to determine whether a report contains sentences relevant to a dimension, and a grader to score the relevant sentences selected by the verifier.
+Inspired by Open-Domain Question Answering, we propose VerAs\footnote{The code for VerAs is available at \url{https://github.com/psunlpgroup/VerAs}}, which has a verifier module to determine whether a report contains sentences relevant to a dimension, and a grader to score the relevant sentences selected by the verifier.
 We test its effectiveness on a published dataset of lab reports~\cite{data} against multiple baselines.
 Through ablations, we demonstrate the need for both modules, and the benefit of using an ordinal loss training objective for the grader.
 We provide detailed error analysis of performance differences across rubric dimensions.
 To demonstrate the generality of the architecture, we also report results on middle school physics essays where the grader module is not necessary.
 We present related work, the datasets, VerAs architecture, experiments and results.